-When using an Forced Reset Trigger ("FRT") without RSO supervision, and unless the firearm is hard mounted to a tripod in such a way as to prevent any changes to elevation, you must:
+When using a Forced Reset Trigger ("FRT") without RSO supervision, and unless the firearm is hard mounted to a tripod in such a way as to prevent any changes to elevation, you must:

-- Adhere to a 25-yard maximum distance from the berm when firing a rifle equiped FRT from the bench or prone position.
+- Adhere to a 25-yard maximum distance from the berm when firing an FRT-equipped rifle from the bench or prone position.
 The rifle must be firmly gripped with both hands to prevent unintended muzzle lift.

-- When prone, ALWAYS be cognitive of any muzzle elevation in relation to the target which, when combined with muzzle rise, could send rounds over the berm.
+- When prone, ALWAYS be cognizant of any muzzle elevation in relation to the target which, when combined with muzzle rise, could send rounds over the berm.

 - Adhere to a 15-yard maximum distance from the berm when firing from a standing or kneeling position.